getfem/getfem/doc/sphinx/source/project/libdesc.rst

   If the method/function returns a value, then a name for the return value is given (which is arbitrary) followed by ``=``.

-  The the parameters of the method/function are described.
+  The parameters of the method/function are described.
 For a method, the object itself is not mentionned.
 The first parameter should be the method or sub-command name between single quotes (a speical case is when this name begin with a dot this means that it correspond to a